-The library is open for Homework Club every day after school until 4pm.
-All students are welcome to use the resources and to work there quietly.
+The library is open every day after school until 4pm Mon-Thurs and until 3:30pm on a Friday.
+All students are welcome to use the resources and computers to work quietly.

 RSHE & PSHE Curriculum Relationships Education, Relationships and Sex Education (RSE) and Health Education